 It would cost you €180/month to rent a 2-bedroom apartment in a Bulgarian town like Veliko Tarnovo, and €120/month to rent a 1-bedroom apartment.
 This is much less than what it would cost to rent an apartment in a comparable town in the UK such as Winchester or Central London – €970/month.
 A one-bedroom apartment in Sofia, the capital of Bulgaria, would cost you €220/month.

 Most cities in Bulgaria have a vibrant nightlife.
 The nightclubs and bars here are not too expensive.
 Generally, a night out in Sofia, Bourgas or Varna would cost you between €10 and €25, which is very cheap by European standards.
 There’s no shortage of fun to be had, though.

 In Sofia, there is a decent metro system that can take you to any part of the city.
 A monthly pass at the Sofia metro would cost you €25.
-Generally, a 15-minute drive by taxi in Sofia should cost you €5 to €7.
+Generally, a 15-minute taxi drive in Sofia should cost you between €5 and €7.